Best Secured Business Credit Cards

 If you have fair or bad personal credit, you may not be able to get approved for an unsecured business credit card.
-With bad credit, a secured business credit card might be your only option (check out our top business credit cards for bad credit).
+With poor credit, a secured business credit card might be your only option (check out our top business credit cards for bad credit).

 Banks design business credit cards to provide business owners with a credit line.
 A secured card requires a security deposit when you’re approved.
 Usually, the credit limit is equal to the amount of the deposit.
 This deposit reduces a financial institution’s risk when lending to people with limited or bad credit history.

 As long as you use the card responsibly you should be able to qualify for unsecured business cards with better rewards and perks in the future.
 Some banks will convert your account to an unsecured card once you’ve developed a record of responsible use, which typically includes consistent on-time payments and properly managed balance.
 Depending on whether you’ve built credit for your business, you may even be able to get a card without a personal guarantee.
 Many unsecured business credit cards earn rewards points, miles, or cash back for business spending.
 You can multiply these business rewards by adding employee cards.

-Confused about how business or secured cards work?
+Confused about how business cards work?
 Take a few minutes to learn more about how business credit cards differ from regular cards.